Insider Trading Policy

 • Notwithstanding all other restrictions contained herein, the directors and officers of RPM, operating group Presidents and chief financial officers (collectively the “Restricted Group”), and any other individuals in receipt of a notice from the RPM General Counsel’s office informing them of the applicability of a blackout period to them may not purchase or sell RPM Common Stock or any other type of security that RPM may issue in the future during such blackout period.
 Generally, blackouts begin on the fifth business day prior to the last day of a fiscal quarter and continue through the business day following the Company’s public announcement of earnings for that quarter.
 The Company will periodically distribute a notice with the relevant blackout dates to those individuals covered by these restrictions.
 Notwithstanding the foregoing, the Company may impose longer or additional blackout periods in the case of significant events that have not been publicly disclosed.
 RPM’s General Counsel may, under certain limited, extenuating circumstances in the discretion of RPM’s General Counsel, provide for an exception to the aforementioned blackout dates, provided however that any director, officer or employee of the Company seeking such an exception must provide advance written notice of his or her transaction to RPM’s General Counsel, and under no circumstances will such an exception be granted if such director, officer or employee of the Company is in possession of material, nonpublic information about the Company at the time of such transaction.
 RPM’s General Counsel is under no obligation to approve any such exception.

-• Directors and officers of RPM who are subject to the requirements of Section 16 (see Exhibit A for the list of Section 16 officers) (collectively, the “Section 16 Group”) may not engage in any transaction in RPM Common Stock without first obtaining pre-clearance of the transaction from RPM’s General Counsel.
+• Directors and officers of RPM who are subject to the requirements of Section 16 (collectively, the “Section 16 Group”) may not engage in any transaction in RPM Common Stock without first obtaining pre-clearance of the transaction from RPM’s General Counsel.
 See “Pre-Clearance Procedures for Members of the Section 16 Group.”

 • As of the date of this policy, no member of the Section 16 Group is a party to any trading plan established pursuant to Rule 10b5-1 under the Securities Exchange Act of 1934, as amended.